adhikarirsr/adhikarirsr.github.io/_pages/about.md

 subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.

 profile:
-  align:
+  align: right
-  image:
+  image: profile_pic1.jpg
-  image_circular: #crops the image to make it circular
+  image_circular: true#crops the image to make it circular
   more_info:

 news: # includes a list of news items